pahyde/gophercises/README.md

 - Various parts of the standard library (io, time, and many other packages)
 - Reading input from the command line

-I was able to learn goroutines, channels, and a bunch of standard library stuff from the just the first project for example.
+I was able to learn goroutines, channels, and a bunch of standard library stuff from just the first project for example.
 ### The plan
 Good project-based learning material is hard to come by.
 To make the most of the course, I've decided to complete it as a 20 day challenge.
 Specifically, I'll try to complete one gophercise per day for the next 20 days according to the schedule/checklist below.